mukkoo/oocss/README.md

 The views describes the view organization pairing with html views.
 Here the models (and only the models) have a dimension if needed.

 ### Assets

+Here only the assets files.
+Never put here sass (or css) files.

 ### Tasks

+Here we can put the 'external' interactions like JS libraries.

+Naming:

+Every JS library must access to DOM elements pointing to [data-js-interactionname] attribute.
+Is the same for css rules.

 ### Config